braheezy/dotfiles/help.md

 Options:
 - **-h**: Show this help message.
 - **-d**: Run in dry-run mode.
 Ansible is run with the *--check* flag.
 - **-n**: No-install mode.
-Only dotfiles are linked, no binary installs.
+Only dotfiles are linked, no system binary installs.

+Note, some binaries may download to `local_bin/` in this project.

 Environment Variables:
 - *$CI*: Environment variable declaring this is being run in CI.
+Some Ansible stuff isn't run.